tempname11/WorkingTitle4/notes/next_round.md

 - Remove GRUP stuff, leave only exporters and add DLL import adapter.

+- `after_inflight` should be a function, not a task.

-- Remove subtasks.
-Yarns do it better.
+- Remove subtasks!

 - Remove resource aliasing.